 The composite blades of the GA300L are manufactured from advanced proprietary thermoset epoxy/graphite composite matrix.
-This advanced composite structure ensures high-strength and blade accuracy in all flight environments.
-The blades are finished with a high quality gloss finish and are equipped with an electroformed Nickel leading-edge shield.
+This advancedcomposite structure ensures high-strength and blade accuracy in all flight environments.
+The blades are finished with a high quality gloss finishand are equipped with an electroformed Nickel leading-edge shield.

-Electro-formed Nickel Leading Edge Shield

-Each GA300L blade is equipped with a superior electro-formed Nickel leading edge shield for abrasion and wear protection.
-The electro-formed Nickel leading edge shield is superior to any other material available for blade edge protection.
-The shield is made to the exact shape of the blade and offers unsurpassed durability.
+Electro-formed Nickel Leading Edge Shield Each GA300L blade is equipped with an electro-formed Nickel leading edge shield for abrasion and wear protection.
+The shield is made to the exact shape of the blade andoffers unsurpassed durability.